11 Types of Scorpions for Pets

 They are inactive during the day and prefer to burrow in the substrate or hide in a cave or crevice.

-When caring for an Emperor Scorpion, providing a warm and humid environment with a temperature range of 80-85 degrees Fahrenheit and a humidity level of around 70% is necessary.
+When caring for an Emperor Scorpion, it is necessary to provide a warm and humid environment with a temperature range of 80-85 degrees Fahrenheit and a humidity level of around 70%.

 A heat source like an under-tank heater can be used to maintain the temperature.
 Coconut coir or vermiculite substrate can create a comfortable environment for the Scorpion.